ecluse:ecluse-core

 Écluse builds outbound HTTP requests from two untrusted sources -- __client-supplied package identifiers (the request path) and upstream-supplied artifact locations__ (a packument's dist.tarball).
 This module provides the pure guard layer that keeps the proxy from being steered by hostile input.

-Where the proxy fetches: isAllowedUpstreamHost restricts outbound fetches to the configured upstream hosts, and isBlockedTarget rejects internal address ranges (cloud instance metadata, loopback, RFC1918) that the proxy's network position can otherwise reach.
+Where the proxy fetches: isAllowedUpstreamHost restricts outbound fetches to the configured upstream host:port pairs, and isBlockedTarget rejects internal address ranges (cloud instance metadata, loopback, RFC1918) that the proxy's network position can otherwise reach.
 Together they are the SSRF gate: a target must be both on the allowlist and not an internal address.
+The two compare different projections of a target on purpose: authorisation compares the full authority (HostPort, the host with its effective port, 443 when none is written), because the fetch dials the port too; the internal-range block classifies the bare host alone, because an address is internal regardless of port.

 Synopsis

-Normalise a set of configured host strings to the canonical key form the host guards take, yielding a LoweredHostSet.
+Normalise a set of configured upstream authorities to the canonical key form the host guards take, yielding an AllowedHostPorts.

 A plain DNS name is folded to lower case (hostnames are case-insensitive), so the guards match an incoming host against the configuration regardless of how either was spelled.
-An entry that parses as an IP literal is additionally rendered to its single canonical literal (see canonicalHostKey), so equivalent spellings of one address (compressed versus expanded IPv6, differing case) collapse to one key.
+A host that parses as an IP literal is additionally rendered to its single canonical literal (see canonicalHostKey), so equivalent spellings of one address (compressed versus expanded IPv6, differing case) collapse to one key.
 An operator who opts in 0:0:0:0:0:0:0:1 therefore matches a literal ::1 rather than missing it on a textual difference.
+Ports are already numeric and pass through untouched.

-isAllowedUpstreamHost :: LoweredHostSet -> Text -> Bool Source #
+isAllowedUpstreamHost :: AllowedHostPorts -> HostPort -> Bool Source #

-Whether host is one of the configured upstream hosts.
+Whether target dials one of the configured upstream authorities.

-The allowlist is a LoweredHostSet, so it is already normalised and only the incoming host is folded here -- through the same canonicalHostKey the set was built with, so an IP-literal entry matches regardless of how either side spells the address.
+The allowlist is an AllowedHostPorts, so it is already normalised and only the incoming host is folded here -- through the same canonicalHostKey the set was built with, so an IP-literal entry matches regardless of how either side spells the address.

 Internal-range block